Legal Fees For Probate In Calgary And Edmonton, Alberta

 Our Edmonton And Calgary Firm’s Probate Fees For Estate In Alberta

-The fees both our Edmonton and Calgary estate law offices charges for Alberta probate fees are $2,250 plus 1% of the net value of the estate.
+The fees both our Edmonton and Calgary estate law offices charges for Alberta probate fees are $2,250 plus 1%* of the gross value of the estate.
 In some instances, with simple estates we offer a flat rate fee without the percentage of the estate.
 A number of factors play into these cases, therefor, it is important to ask for these details when you call or email us.
 Again, we provide this information at no cost to you.
 We want to make life easier for you at what is often a challenging time.

 Why A Sliding Scale Exists For Alberta Probate Fees?